Albanian diaspora: Impact

 In Albania, it is also estimated that emigrant remittances account for 18% of GDP or $530 million annually, though declining in the late 2000s.
-Those who have come back have opened micro-enterprises, while the proximity of Greece and Italy to Albania where more than half of immigrants are located has contributed to continuous labor mobility.
+Those who have come back have opened micro-enterprises, while the proximity of Greece and Italy to Albania, where more than half of immigrants are located has contributed to continuous labor mobility.
 Recently, during the Greek financial crisis, many Albanian emigrants have returned either temporarily or permanently to Albania.
-The mass emigration of the 1990s to early 2000s has resulted in massive brain drain to Albania.
+The mass emigration of the 1990s to early 2000s has resulted in massive brain drain from Albania.
 In the period 1990–2003, an estimated 45% of Albania's academics emigrated, as did more than 65% of the scholars who received PhDs in the West in the period 1980–1990.
 In 2006, a "brain gain" program compiled by Albanian authorities and the UNDP was put into action to encourage the skilled diaspora to contribute to the country's development, though its success remains to be seen.

 On 26 November 2019, an earthquake struck Albania.
 Around the world, the Albanian diaspora (from Albania and other parts of the Balkans) expressed its solidarity and held multiple fundraisers to send money to Albania and assist people impacted by the earthquake, raising millions.
 Global pop stars with an Albanian background also appealed to fans for support and donations to the relief effort.

 Members of the Albanian diaspora created the first IPTV platform in the US and later in Europe, designed to deliver their national video content to Albanians living in the US and other countries.